letigsainz/Spotify-Discover-v2/README.md

 :grin:

 > [!NOTE]
-> You will need to manually shut the server down (^C) when the playlist is completed.
-The Werkzeug shutdown function that was being used to do this automatically has since been deprecated (To-do: add new shutdown).
+> You will need to manually shut down the server (^C) when the playlist is completed.
+The Werkzeug built-in shutdown function that was being used to do this automatically, has since been deprecated (To-do: add new shutdown).